 The Department of Homeland Security (DHS) Science and Technology Directorate’s (S&T) cybersecurity research and development (R&D) program develops innovative solutions to meet a broad array of cybersecurity challenges across the U.S. government, international partners, academia and the private sector.

-During RSA 2019—one of the preeminent cybersecurity events in the world—S&T will be demonstrating approximately a dozen mature, transition-ready cybersecurity technologies that are available for pilot deployments and marketplace commercialization.
+At RSA S&T will demonstrate 11 mature, transition-ready cybersecurity technologies that are available for pilot deployments and marketplace commercialization.

-We encourage you to visit S&T's booth—number 1565—and tour the entire exhibit hall by registering for a complimentary exhibits-only pass and entering the following special S&T guest code: XEU9DHSST.
+We encourage you to visit the DHS booth—number 1565—and tour the entire exhibit hall by registering for a complimentary exhibits-only pass and entering the following special S&T guest code: XEU9DHSST.

 Dates: March 4-7, 2019